npm-pub-2025/ci-publish/README.md

 - Create a GitHub Environment for publishing.
 - Add required reviewers for approval to help prevent accidental or unauthorized releases.
 - Use a Granular Access Token (GAT) with 2FA required.
-- Store your token as a GitHub Environment secret and refresh it at least every 90 days.
+- Store your token as a GitHub Environment secret
 - Set up a workflow with permissions and OTP input.
 - Approve and provide your OTP when publishing.
 This step depends on a trusted third-party service.